kohtseyoung/F-Score-Capstone-Project/Capstone Project Report.md

 **_Indicator 1 – Return on Assets (ROA)_**

-ROA under F-Score and the ROA under Morning Star are computed differently.
+ROA under F-Score and the ROA under Morningstar are computed differently.
 The former uses beginning year-end assets, while the latter using average assets as the denominator for computing ROA.
-F-Score and MorningStar’s ROA shall be coined as ROA(Beginning Assets) and ROA(Average Assets) respectively.
+F-Score and Morningstar’s ROA shall be coined as ROA(Beginning Assets) and ROA(Average Assets) respectively.
 As such, we are to re-compute the 1st 5 years ROA using information from the income statement and balance sheet data.
-For the last 5 years, the beginning of the year assets is recomputed based on the MorningStar’s ROA extracted from the key ratio statement.
+For the last 5 years, the beginning of the year assets is recomputed based on the Morningstar’s ROA extracted from the key ratio statement.
 The formulas are as follows:

 >Beginning Year Assets = Current Year Net Income/ROA(Average Assets) – Year End Assets